weedge/MultiTalk/README.md

 ## 🔥 Latest News

+* June 14, 2025: 🔥🔥 We release `MultiTalk` with support for `multi-GPU inference`, `teacache acceleration`, `APG` and `low-VRAM inference` (enabling 480P video generation on a single RTX 4090).
+[APG](https://arxiv.org/abs/2410.02416) is used to alleviate the color error accumulation in long video generation.
+TeaCache is capable of increasing speed by approximately 2~3x.
 * June 9, 2025: 🔥🔥 We release the [weights](https://huggingface.co/MeiGen-AI/MeiGen-MultiTalk) and inference code of **MultiTalk**
 * May 29, 2025: We release the [Technique-Report](https://arxiv.org/abs/2505.22647) of **MultiTalk**
 * May 29, 2025: We release the [project page](https://meigen-ai.github.io/multi-talk/) of **MultiTalk**